SoCSTech/socsdocs.git.io/Writerside/topics/Software-List.md

 Below is a list of software and versions required by all teaching modules.

+You should recapture this for each semester to ensure that nothing has changed!

 | Software                                                    | Version       | Module                           |
 |-------------------------------------------------------------|---------------|----------------------------------|
 | Android Studio                                              | Latest        | Cross-Platform Development & OHD |